 Do hands-on labs cost extra?

-There are no hidden fees.
-If you’re a part of a premium membership, you’ll have full access to the hands-on labs.
+If you’re a part of a premium membership, you’ll have full access to the hands-on labs with no additional fees.

 How many times can I go through a hands-on lab?

-Feeling the need to brush up on a past lab or just want to solidify those skills?
-Awesome!
-You can take Hands-On Labs as many times as you want.
-Just revisit the page and start again.
+You can take hands-on labs as many times as you want.
+To take a lab again, revisit the page and start again.

-You'll be guided through the lab by an expert so you can see exactly how they do it.
-Then, once you’re comfortable, you can try the lab again on your own to see if you understand how it works.
-After all, practice makes perfect!
+You'll be guided through the lab by an expert so you can see how they do it.
+Once you’re comfortable, you can try the lab again on your own to check your understanding.

 What is Guided Mode?